Jonquil Park: Features and amenities

 A dog enjoying Jonquil Park.
 The park's baseball field can be seen in the back right of the image.

-The park is surrounded by private residences on its south and west sides, a 7-Eleven convivence store on its north side, and its east side faces a collection of retail businesses and restaurants across the street, including a Lou Malnati's pizza restaurant, a sports bar, a nail spa, a hair salon, and a cannabis dispensary.
+The park is surrounded by private residences on its south and west sides, a 7-Eleven convenience store on its north side, and its east side faces a collection of retail businesses and restaurants across the street, including a Lou Malnati's pizza restaurant, a sports bar, a nail spa, a hair salon, and a cannabis dispensary.
 Park hours are 6AM to 11PM daily.
 The park is dog friendly for dogs on leashes; off leash dogs are welcome at the nearby Wiggly Field.

 Eagle Columns sculptures

 The northeast corner of the park features three sculptures created in 1989 by Chicago native Richard Hunt, collectively entitled Eagle Columns.
 Hunt attended the School of the Art Institute of Chicago, and later lived and worked in a studio across the street from Jonquil Park before creating the sculptures.
 The bronze sculptures feature three abstract eagles rising from various height pylons, and a plaque memorializes two prominent Illinois citizens: Illinois governor John Peter Altgeld and poet Vachel Lindsay.

 The three eagles allude to the pardon of three men convicted of murder for their role in the Haymarket Affair in Chicago, a seminal labor rights riot in 1886.
 Eight men were originally convicted for a bombing at the riot; soon after, one committed suicide and four were hung after being given the death penalty.
 Altgeld pardoned the remaining three individuals, calling them victims of mass hysteria and a biased judge, in what is now considered a notorious miscarriage of justice to criminal justice scholars based on the lack of evidence offered to prove the guilt of the eight men.
 Lindsay originally compared the pardons of the accused murderers to eagles in his poem "The Eagle That Is Forgotten", which is similarly dedicated to the accused and Altgeld.
 The description of the sculptural work by the Chicago Park District credits the poem for being the piece of literature that shifted public opinion in favor of Altgeld's forgiveness of the men.
 The riot is significant to both Illinois history and labor rights history around the world, as the event was considered the origin of International Workers' Day.